TechnologyBrewery/habushu/README.md

 #### pythonVersion ####

 The desired version of Python to use.
+If `pythonVersion` is not set then Habushu will use the `defaultPythonStrategy` configuration to determine where to get the default Python version.

 Default: `3.12.9`